frappe/erpnext_documentation/user/manual/en/selling/product-bundle.md

 A Product Bundle can be seen as a "Bill-of-Materials" on the Sales side.

-Following are the steps to setup a Product Bundle and using it in sales transactions.
+Following are the steps to set up a Product Bundle and using it in sales transactions.

 ## 1. How to create a Product Bundle
 1. Go to: **Selling > Items and Pricing > Product Bundle > New**.